Large Language Models for Crash Detection in Video: A Survey of Methods, Datasets, and Challenges: Evaluation Metrics

 \subsection{Temporal Localization}

 Temporal Localization evaluates a model's ability to precisely identify the time interval of a crash event within a video.
-It is commonly measured using Intersection-over-Union (IoU), which computes the overlap between the predicted crash interval and the ground truth, divided by their union.
+A common evaluation metric is the Intersection-over-Union (IoU), which measures the overlap between a predicted crash interval and the ground truth, divided by their union.
 Higher IoU values indicate better temporal precision.
-For example, Video-LLaMA achieves an IoU of 0.78 on the Berkeley DeepDrive Accident dataset, outperforming classical methods like frame differencing, which struggle with precise localization \cite{zhang2023video, yu2020bdd, bouwmans2019deep}.
-This is also a key metric for anticipation models like CRASH \cite{liao2024crash}, which are evaluated on mean Time-to-Accident (mTTA).
-Temporal Localization is crucial for real-time applications, such as autonomous driving, where identifying the exact moment of a crash enables timely responses \cite{zarza2023llm}.
-Variants of IoU, such as mean IoU across multiple crash events, are also used to assess performance on datasets with varying crash durations \cite{fan2024learning}.
-For tasks that require localizing anomalies within a frame, metrics like Average Precision (AP), borrowed from object detection, are also used to evaluate the spatial accuracy of the detection \cite{abdalla2024video}.
+For example, datasets such as BDD100K provide annotated driving scenarios that can support temporal localization studies \cite{yu2020bdd}, while classical approaches like frame differencing struggle with precise localization under real-world conditions \cite{bouwmans2019deep}.
+Beyond detection, anticipation-focused datasets such as CRASH emphasize predicting events before they occur, and are evaluated using metrics like mean Time-to-Accident (mTTA) \cite{liao2024crash}.
+Temporal Localization is particularly crucial for real-time applications, such as autonomous driving, where identifying the exact moment of a crash or near-crash enables timely responses \cite{zarza2023llm}.
+In addition, variants of IoU, such as mean IoU across multiple crash events, have been used in video anomaly detection and segmentation tasks \cite{fan2024learning}.
+For tasks requiring anomaly localization within individual frames, object detection metrics such as Average Precision (AP) are also employed to quantify spatial accuracy \cite{abdalla2024video}.